cgiamarino9/PubAff405_S26/Weeks/Week04 Open data/readme.md

 <small>

 * **Project title and link to proposal**
-* **Roles**: Give each team member a title, and define what role each team member will play, and how each person plans to contribute to the project.
+* **Roles**: Give your project a title and how you will contribute to the project.
 While this may be subject to change, it is a good idea to define this early in the project to clarify "who is doing what."
-* **Status update**: Report on the general mood of the team, and provide details as to what is working, and what is not.
+* **Status update**: Report on the general mood of your project, and provide details as to what is working, and what is not.
 * **Data update**: Provide a short narrative on where you are with the data sources you will incorporate in your project.
 Provide links as necessary.
 * **Concerns**: There should be a lot to be concerned about at this phase of the project.
 List those concerns and classify them as "Major concerns" and/or "Minor concerns."